bramlens/splitting-thesis/readME.txt

   ...readData: a function that computes a data struct containing all relevant data values for a given problem;
   ...stormerVerlet: the Stormer-Verlet (VTV) integrator;
   ...symplecticEuler: the symplectic Euler (VT) integrator;
-  ...yoshida4th: Yoshida's 4th order integrator;
+  ...yoshida4th: Yoshida's 4th order integrator.
-  ...mainCH2: a "flat" version of main_CH2.

 2. Chapter 4: MATLAB code/